Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data: Discussion

 Composite scatterplots -- whether based on simple averages or blockwise PCA -- provide an intuitive risk-utility visualization that is accessible to both technical and non-technical audiences.
 The main advantage of using blockwise PCA over simple averaging is empirical validation: if PC1 in each block explains a high proportion of variance (e.g., >70\%) and loadings are relatively uniform, this justifies the dimensionality reduction.
-When loadings are heterogeneous, blockwise PCA reveals which measures dominate each composite, information that simple averaging obscures.
-However, the number of observations -- i.e., the number of anonymization approaches -- is typically small in practice, which limits the statistical reliability of internal consistency measures such as Cronbach's $\alpha$ and McDonald's $\omega$ for composite scores.
-For this reason, we report these coefficients when composite scores are used but interpret them with caution.
-In low-n settings, a more robust strategy may be to rely on conceptual grouping of measures and direct inspection of correlation patterns rather than on formal internal consistency statistics alone.
+When loadings are heterogeneous, blockwise PCA reveals which measures dominate each composite, information that simple averaging can obscure.
+However, the number of observations -- i.e., the number of anonymization approaches -- is typically small in practice, which can limit the reliability of internal consistency measures such as Cronbach's $\alpha$ and McDonald's $\omega$ for composite scores.
+For this reason, we report these coefficients when composite scores are used but advise to interpret them with caution.
+In low-n settings, a more stable strategy may be to rely on conceptual grouping of measures rather than on formal internal consistency statistics alone.

-For multivariate profile visualization, radial profile charts can be used to explore and communicate individual performance patterns.
-To preserve readability, the number of anonymization approaches and measures displayed should be limited, as overlapping polygons become difficult to distinguish.
-Their distinctive "fingerprint" appearance makes them memorable for stakeholder communication, as the multivariate structure is conveyed in a single polygon for each method -- a gestalt representation that PCPs cannot provide as intuitively.
-However, PCPs often provide a more scalable alternative to radial profile charts, particularly when the number of measures is high, as they preserve readability and pattern detection capabilities at higher dimensions.
+For multivariate profile visualization, radial profile charts such as origami plots \parencite{Duan_2023_Origami} and parallel coordinate plots both deliver a gestalt representation of the full performance profile, but differ in scalability and accessibility.
+Origami plots are visually memorable and intuitive for stakeholder communication, but the number of approaches and measures should be limited as overlapping polygons become difficult to distinguish; small multiples are a viable option when more approaches need to be shown.
+PCPs offer a more scalable alternative, preserving readability and pattern detection at higher dimensions.